haydenthrash/CardinalDingerz/README.md

 @CardinalDingerz on twitter

-*In testing.
-Not yet hooked up to twitter API*

 This project was based on the SombreroWatch repository and twitter account by joemfox.
 Uses SQLite3 instead of a file-based approach to save tweet and event data.